knative/eventing/docs/spec/data-plane.md

 ### Event reply header

-An event sender, including Source and Broker and Channel, SHOULD include the event reply header `K-Eventing-Event-Reply: response` in an event delivery request if it supports response events.
-If no event reply header is present or the header is present but does not include the value `response`, the Sink SHOULD assume that response events are NOT supported.
+An event sender, including Source and Broker and Channel, SHOULD include the event reply header `K-Eventing-Accept-Reply: response` in an event delivery request if it supports response events.
+If no event reply header is present or the header is present but does not include the value `response`, the Sink SHOULD assume that response events are not supported.

 ### Data plane contract for Sources